 What are solar screens?

-Solar screens, sometimes used interchangeably with the roller solar shades, are designed specifically to block UV rays and prevent too much direct, natural sunlight into an area.
+Solar screens, sometimes used interchangeably with solar blinds, are designed specifically to block UV rays and reduce the amount of direct sunlight entering a room.
+This makes them a highly energy-efficient solution for homeowners.

-Typically, these window shades are made from a mesh-like material that folds like fabric but looks like plastic.
+Typically, these window treatments are made from a mesh-like solar screen fabric that folds like fabric but looks like plastic.
 This material has holes to let some amount of sunlight in.
 You can attach this retractable screen to your windows from the outside.

 Solar screens are one of the most inexpensive, temporary solutions to protect your house from the sun, its heat and glare, and also get some privacy.
 They are a great way to minimize sun damage in your house too.